cea-hpc/modules/doc/source/module.rst

  a case insensitive manner will be displayed. *string* may contain wildcard characters.

+ .. only:: html

+    .. versionadded:: 4.0
+       Prior version `4.0` :mfcmd:`module-whatis` information search was performed with :subcmd:`apropos` or :subcmd:`keyword` sub-commands.

 .. subcmd:: test modulefile...

  Execute and display results of the Module-specific tests for the